Evaluating the impact of AI on homelab efficiency

 • Overfitting of automations to a single device type.

-Catalogue your risks.
 I keep a short risk register per service with impact and rollback steps.
+It is not exciting, but it beats guessing.

-Use guardrails.
 I put approvals on playbooks that alter network or storage.
 I use feature flags and progressive rollout for policy changes.
-Technical controls that help:
+Controls that help:

 • Run changes on one host first, then three, then the fleet.